ecoCEO - entrepreneurship for a circular economy!

 Engage students to participate in the circular economy?

 ecoCEO engages students to participate in the global challenge of creating a circular economy that manages our finite resources in a sustainable way.
 The shift from the current linear economy to a circular economy requires a drastic change in how we produce and consume.
 By learning about circular economy strategies and business models, students develop the knowledge, skills and mindset to engage in shaping a more sustainable society.

 ecoCEO offers fun and engaging educational materials for the classroom, to help students build insights in the circular economy and sustainable entrepreneurship!
 The activities encourage independent research, experimentation, collaboration, entrepreneurship and creativity.
 The topics are cross-disciplinary, making them well-suited for project work related to economics, geography, science and ethics.

 The circular economy, why does it matter?

-Our current economy is largely linear.
-We mine raw materials such as oil, minerals and metals.
-We use them to make products of that we throw away after use.
-This ‘take-make-dispose’ approach has brought us high living standards, wealth and comfort.
-But it come at a high cost.
-One that is paid for by our planet and the people living on it, without equal distribution of the pains and gains.
+Our current economy is largely linear: we mine raw materials such as oil, minerals, and metals, make products out of them and throw them away after use.
+Thanks to this ‘take-make-dispose’ approach, we are able to enjoy a high-living standard, wealth and comfort.
+It does, however, come at a high cost.
+One that is paid by our planet and the people living on it, without an equitable distribution of the pain and gain.
 The current linear model leads to social inequality, depletion of natural resources, environmental pollution and contributes to climate change.
-That is not sustainable.
+This way of working is not sustainable.
 It’s time we change the way we think about materials, products and waste!

 The circular economy, what does it mean?